seth1299/Advanced_Java_Group_Final_Project/README.md

 Direct Download link for Windowsx64: https://download.oracle.com/java/17/archive/jdk-17.0.10_windows-x64_bin.exe

 2) Once you have the correct version of Java 17.0.10 installed, all you need to do is click on the "runGame" Windows Command and that's it!
-If any security pop-ups show up, click "run anyway" or some similar option.
+If any security pop-ups show up, click "more information" and then "run anyway" for the Windows Defender popup.